 Stachys (Lamb's Ear) Growth and Care Guide

 Stachys, also known as Lamb's Ear, is a diverse genus of plants best known for combining texture, durability, and wide garden versatility.
 Ranging from the famously soft, silvery foliage of lamb’s ear (Stachys byzantina) to upright, flowering perennial species, Stachys plants are valued for their adaptability and low-maintenance nature.
 This Plant Guide covers everything you need to know about growing and caring for Lamb's Ear successfully.
-From light and soil preferences to maintenance tips and common uses, it’s designed to help you choose the right variety and get the best performance from your plants.
+From light and soil preferences to maintenance tips and common uses, we help you choose the right variety and get the best performance from your plants.

-By: Reggie Meehan (1/4/2026) - Last Updated (2/27/2026)
+By: Reggie Meehan (1/4/2026) - Last Updated (6/3/2026)

-Introduction to Stachys
+Introduction to Lamb's Ear

 Characteristics of Lamb's Ear